pepopowitz/do-scary-things/slides/src/05-practice.md

 1 - you're thinking about this fear logically instead of emotionally

-slowing it down so system 2 can process it
+it might be that we're slowing it down so PFC can process it

 2 - to something positive, instead of dwelling on another failure,